 Housing cost

 To comply with ORS 183.534, DEQ determined the proposed rules would have no effect on the development cost of a 6,000-square-foot parcel and construction of a 1,200-square-foot detached, single-family dwelling on that parcel.
-The overall fee changes are neutral for all permittees including those that manufacture construction materials for such parcels.
+The overall fee changes are neutral for all permit holders including those that manufacture construction materials for such parcels.